batiste/blop-language/README.md

 <img src="/img/blop.png" width="120">

 Blop is a language for the Web that can natively generates Virtual DOM using a familiar HTML like syntax.
 The Blop language compiles to ES6 compliant JavaScript.
 The language is mostly self contained and has very few dependencies.
+Blop is using [snabbdom](https://github.com/snabbdom/snabbdom/) library to handle the virtual nodes.

 Unlike JSX Blop is not limited to expressions and can use the full power of the language to generate Virtual DOM nodes.
 You can mix any statement, expressions, and HTML like syntax within the same function.